FLTXC

 &&

-...FLOOD WARNING NOW IN EFFECT UNTIL THIS EVENING...
+...FLOOD WARNING NOW IN EFFECT UNTIL TUESDAY EVENING...

 * WHAT...Minor flooding is occurring and minor flooding is forecast.